akhan-msft/aks-day2/docs/modules/Module1/Lab-1b.md

   - **Network Accessibility:** External registries might be unreachable due to network policies, firewalls, or other network-related issues.
   - **Permissions and Roles:** External registries might require specific permissions or roles that, if not configured properly, can prevent access to the required resources.

-- **ACR and AKS Configuration:**
-  - **Misconfigurations:** Incorrect configuration of ACR or AKS can prevent them from interacting successfully.
-  - **Mismatched API Versions:** API version mismatch between AKS and ACR can lead to integration failures.
-  - **Incorrect Image References:** Incorrect or non-existent image tags and references will lead to failures in pulling images from ACR.

 ### Recommended Practices
 - Regularly review and renew Service Principals and Managed Identities.